CableguyWoW/Skyfire-Auto-Installer/README.md

 # Skyfire-Auto-Installer

-**Skyfire-Auto-Installer** is tool that helps you set up **Skyfire 3.3.5a** servers on **Debian 12**.
+**Skyfire-Auto-Installer** is tool that helps you set up **Skyfire 5.4.8 MOP** servers on **Debian 12/13**.
 With this installer, you can quickly configure your server environment so you can focus on your custom creations.

 ## Feature Highlights

 - **Install Requirements**: Quickly installs all necessary software to run Skyfire on Linux.
 - **Source Code Management**: Downloads the Skyfire source code and sets up both the Auth server and World server.
-- **Client Data Generation**: Downloads the 3.3.5a Client and Extract DBC/Maps/VMaps/MMAPs automatically.
+- **Client Data Generation**: Downloads the 5.4.8 MOP Client and Extract DBC/Maps/VMaps/MMAPs automatically.
 - **MySQL Setup**: Automatically installs and configures MySQL, including random password generation and enabling remote access.
 - **Database Configuration**: Creates the required MySQL databases and user accounts.
 - **Safety Measures**: Configures a firewall and installs **Fail2Ban** for enhanced security against bruteforce.